quodlibet/mutagen/docs/user/filelike.rst

             should succeed. tell() should report that position and read() should return an empty bytes object.

+            Returns Nothing.
             Raise IOError in case the seek operation asn't possible.
+            """

+            raise NotImplementedError

+        # For loading, but optional

+        @property
+        def name(self):
+            """Should return text.
+For example the file name.

+            If not available the attribute can be missing or can return an empty string.

+            Will be used for error messages and type detection.
+            """

+            raise NotImplementedError

+        # For writing

+        def write(self, data):
+            """Write data to the file.

+            Returns Nothing.
+            Raises IOError
+            """

+        def truncate(self, size=None):
+            """Truncate to the current position or size if size is given.

+            The current position or given size will never be larger than the file size.

+            Returns Nothing.
+            Raises IOError.
+            """

+            raise NotImplementedError

+        def flush(self):
+            """Flush the write buffer.

+            Returns Nothing.
+            Raises IOError.
+            """

+            raise NotImplementedError

+        # For writing, but optional

+        def fileno(self):
+            """Returns the file descriptor (int) or raises IOError if there is none.

+            Will be used for mmap if available.
             """

             raise NotImplementedError